Master the complexities of cloud compliance with expert resources and relevant insights.

-Digital health is something of a buzzword in the industry right now, but evidence is emerging that digital health apps have the potential to both improve patient outcomes and save money across the healthcare system.
+Digital health is something of a buzzword in the industry, but evidence is emerging that digital health apps have the potential to both improve patient outcomes and save money across the healthcare system.

 What is a Digital Health Application?